-In August 2019, the Blue Badge scheme is extending to include hidden disabilities, making journeys easier for more people.
-But this could also mean more people battling for Blue Badge parking spaces.
+In August 2019, the Blue Badge scheme was extended to include hidden disabilities in England, making journeys easier for more people.
+But this could also mean there are now more people battling for Blue Badge parking spaces.

 This is made worse by people without Blue Badges parking in these spaces

 drivers were fined in 2019.